cyaninfinite/ac-remote-disp/README.md

 ## Library

-The `Arduino_DY_IRDaikin` library is used to facilliated the IR comunication between the Arduino and the AC.
+The `Arduino_DY_IRDaikin` library is used to facilliate the IR comunication between the Arduino and the AC.

 > https://github.com/danny-source/Arduino_DY_IRDaikin